ninja5-0x/tbtc-redemption-incentive/README.md

 # TBTC Redemption Incentive

-WORK IN PROGRESS

-A smart contract for providing incentives for redeeming specific tbtc deposits.
+A smart contract for providing incentives for redeeming specific tbtc deposits with the goal of allowing KEEP ECDSA node operators to incentivize the redemption of deposits they have created, and free up ETH for unstaking.

+Each redemption incentive is claimable by the owner of the underlying TDT (typically the redeemer) once the deposit is in a finalized state (REDEEMED or LIQUIDATED).
+The owner of the incentive can optionally choose to cancel their incentive at any time, at which point a ~7 day timer starts.
+At the end of these 7 days, the incentive owner can receive the incentive they provided back.
+This ensures any in process redemptions still receive their promised bonuses.

 ## Setup